o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Everything involving `depth`, including the depth pass and the three properties, won't be used in this tutorial because we lack a depth map texture.
 However, `SixPointLighting_DepthPass_WithPS.azsl` in the final files does provide the code for adjusting the depth, so you can take a look at that if you are interested in how we would adjust the depth pixel shader.
 {{< /note >}}

-## Write lua functor to toggle visibility in the Material Editor
+## Write Lua functor to toggle visibility in the Material Editor
 The six-point lighting material type allows for six tangent lightmaps that correspond to six colors from the textures.
 However, each texture can only contain up to four channels (red, green, blue, alpha), so the technique requires two textures.
 The channels used for each texture can be up to the artist, but this material type in this tutorial will provide support for two options:
 1. TopLeftRightBottom_FrontBack option
    1. First texture: